Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-positioning-parts.md

   }
   ```

-- Define the position of the part in the `rel1` and `rel2` blocks, which determine the top-left corner and the bottom-right corner of the part.The position can be defined in relation to another part (with the `relative` property), or as an offset (with the `offset` property).
+- Define the position of the part in the `rel1` and `rel2` blocks, which determine the top-left corner and the bottom-right corner of the part.

+  The position can be defined in relation to another part (with the `relative` property), or as an offset (with the `offset` property).
 When using relative positioning, the `to`, `to_x` and `to_y` properties are used to define in relation to which part the positioning is done.
-If nothing else is specified, the positioning is in relation to the parent's part.To demonstrate relative positioning, the following example creates another rectangle part and positions it under the first part created above.
+If nothing else is specified, the positioning is in relation to the parent's part.

+  To demonstrate relative positioning, the following example creates another rectangle part and positions it under the first part created above.
 The top-left corner of the new part starts at the bottom-left corner of the previous one.

   ```
   part {